Balancing Technology and Human Touch in Counseling

 Can AI really assist in improving Bible study?

-Yes, AI-powered tools like FaithGPT can help unpack complex Biblical concepts and make Bible study more engaging and accessible.
-However, it is important to complement these tools with pastoral guidance.
+Yes, AI-powered tools like FaithGPT can help unpack complex Biblical concepts and make Bible study more engaging and accessible. it is important to complement these tools with pastoral guidance.

 By keeping these principles in mind, we can leverage technology to enhance our ministry and serve our communities better, all while maintaining the essential human touch that lies at the core of effective counseling.